Endocarditis , Myocarditis, Pericarditis and Mitral valve endocarditis (MVE) in Lyme Disease

 Lyme carditis should be diagnosed and treated as soon as possible to avoid surgery and pacemaker placement.
 Lyme disease is becoming more common as a result of climate change and global warming.
-We should predict an increase in the number of Lyme disease cases as well as Lyme endocarditis.
+We predict an increase in the number of Lyme disease cases and Lyme endocarditis.

-Light-headedness, fainting, shortness of breath, heart palpitations, or chest pain are all signs that Lyme endocarditis may be present.
+Lightheadedness, fainting, shortness of breath, heart palpitations, and chest pain are all signs that Lyme endocarditis may be present.
 Patients with Lyme carditis often experience various symptoms like fever and body aches, as well as more specific Lyme disease signs like the erythema migrans rash.

-Inflammation of the heart muscle which is the middle of the heart is known as myocarditis (myocardium).
+Inflammation of the heart muscle (myocardium), which is in the middle of the heart, is known as myocarditis.
 The heart's ability to pump blood may be harmed as a result of the inflammation.
-Myocarditis can be caused by several virus infections as well.
-Lyme disease can occasionally cause Myocarditis.
+Myocarditis can be caused by several other virus infections as well.
+Lyme disease can occasionally cause myocarditis.